ankane/scrub_params/README.md

 # Scrub Params

-:lock: Secure Rails parameters by default
+:lock: Safer Rails parameters by default

 JavaScript and HTML have no business in most parameters.
 Take the **whitelist approach** and remove them by default.